Woolley Colliery: Colliery

-Several coal seams outcrop on the hillside and coal had probably been mined in the area for many years, but only on a small scale until railway transport began.
+Several coal seams outcrop on Woolley Edge where coal had probably been mined for many years, but only on a small scale until railway transport began.
 The colliery began when two tunnels or drifts were dug into the Barnsley bed seam in the hillside.
-Vertical shafts were sunk to reach the deeper seams.
+Later vertical shafts were sunk to reach the deeper seams.
 Woolley Colliery was established in 1869.
 It had three shafts, three seams (named Fenton, Lidgett and Thorncliffe), and five coal faces.

 Woolley Colliery was nationalised in 1947 and most of its coal went to the production of electricity and coke.
+In the 1960s there were three shafts in the pit yard and a fourth, for ventilation, about a mile to the east.
 The pit grew to become one of the largest in Yorkshire.
 In 1980 it employed 1514 men underground and 428 on the surface.
-In the 1960s there were three shafts in the pit yard and a fourth, for ventilation, about a mile to the east.
 At that time around 17,000 tons of high-quality coal were produced each week.
 The pit was closed in 1987 and the buildings were demolished in 1993.

-Miner's Strike 1984–85
+Miner's strike 1984–1985

 Arthur Scargill who became the leader of the NUM, started work at the colliery in 1953, when he was 15.
 The pit was among the most conservative in Yorkshire, and Scargill was often in dispute with the branch leadership.
 He organised a strike in 1960 over the day on which union meetings were held, as he argued that these were deliberately being held at times when the sections of the workforce that were inclined to militancy were unable to attend.

 During the UK miners' strike of 1984–1985 roughly 70 per cent of the workforce at the colliery went on strike for a year, but the NUM branch leadership remained conservative about the use of flying pickets and union funds to help strikers.
 There were arguments with the lodge at North Gawber Colliery on contributions to a kitchen, as it was claimed that Woolley, which was a much larger pit, was making a minimal contribution to feeding strikers.
 After the strike the men from North Gawber were transferred to Woolley.